Judith Holm Memorial Student Awards for 2011

 1. Cover page has title of paper, author’s name, home address and phone number, school, school address, faculty sponsor name and phone number, field sponsor name and phone number, and total number of pages including reference pages.

 2. Abstract page has the title of the paper and an abstract of content (150 words or less), omitting any reference to the student author or school.
-Do not include any personal information on this page.
+No personal information on this page.

-3. Body of paper does not exceed 5500 words, roughly 20 pages double-spaced, with 12-point typeface and one-inch margins all around.
-References, tables, figures, and appendices are not included in page/word count.
+3. Body of paper does not exceed 4000 words (list word count on abstract page), double-spaced, with 12-point typeface and at least one-inch margins all around.
+Use sub-heads as appropriate.
+References, tables, appendices, etc. are not included in word count.

-4. References & Citations are mandatory.
-Place citations within the body of the paper and list all references at the end.
+4. References & Citations Place citations within the body of the paper and list all references at the end.
 See examples below.

 5. Pages must be numbered.
 A running head (abbreviated version of title) must appear in the upper right corner of each page.